1994 Rizal's 1st congressional district special election: Result

 Duavit won over former representative Francisco Sumulong by 21,034 votes.
 The low turnout of 37% was blamed on Rizal's traffic problems, and the inability of employees and students to cast their votes when they reside outside the district during the workweek/school week.

-After his election victory, a member of the Duavit family has served as representative of Rizal's 1st district up to the current 19th Congress.
+After his election victory, a member of the Duavit family has served as representative of Rizal's 1st district up to the 19th Congress.
+By this time, Jack Duavit, son of Gilberto Sr., endorsed Mia Ynares to succeed him as he was term-limited for the 2025 election.
+Ynares won.